-Getting to Queens, New York
+How to get to Queens, New York?

 Queens is known for Flushing Meadows Corona Park, with the Unisphere (a 12-story 1964 World's Fair globe sculpture), Queens Museum, and for hosting the U.S. Open tennis tournament.
 Located in Long island across the East River from Manhattan, there are lot of things to do and places to visit in Queens.